 Master of Arts Religious Minorities

 Do you want an in-depth understanding of religious minorities in a contemporary cultural and political context?
 Apply for the brand new fully online Master´s Program at the University of Bergen, starting Autumn 2021.
-Application deadline: 15 May 2021.
+Application deadline is now passed.

 The Religious Minorities master’s at the University of Bergen is an experience-based master program dedicated to exploring religious minorities in their religious, socio-political and cultural surroundings across time and space.
 The program aims to give its attending students an in-depth understanding of the the significance of religious minorities issues in contemporary cultural and political contexts.

 Online Master’s Program